Jbudnick/Covid-19-Forecasting/README.md

 |Low Public Activity  |44.3               |68.1              | 63.7  |39.0              |46.6        |121.0        |44.0     |
 |High Public Activity |101.3              |116.0             |249.9  |108.0             |79.1        |105.6        |151.1    |

+Forecasting these values out into the future for Arkansas, after a few days it looks like increased social distancing would have a considerable effect.

 <p>
 <img src="images/Arkansasfuture.png" width="1000">
 <p>

-Forecasting these values out into the future for Arkansas, after a few days it looks like increased social distancing would have a considerable effect.

-####  3.4. <a name='California'></a>California
+####  4.4. <a name='California'></a>California

+The findings for California are shown below.
 <p>
 <img src="images/Californiasimilarplots.png" width="1000">
 <p>